College of Liberal Arts

 JMT Upcoming Issues

-Beginning in 2015, January issues will be topical, and June issues will be general, open to essays on a variety of topics.
+June issues are general, open to essays on a variety of topics.

-The topical issues are listed to encourage submissions.
-For information about submission deadlines, please contact the Gloria Balsley, the managing editor, email@example.com
+For information, please contact the Gloria Balsley, the managing editor, email@example.com

 Volume 5, Number 1

 Editors: Miguel J Romero and David Matzko McCarthy

 Our aim with this issue of JMT is to gather substantive theological engagements on the moral significance and the moral implications of human disability.
 As you may know, one challenging feature of contemporary theological and philosophical scholarship on disability is the ambiguity of the term “disability.”
 For that reason and for the sake of methodological rigor, we are hoping for theological treatments of human disability that artfully engage and/or implicitly observe fundamental moral considerations (i.e., Christian anthropology, moral psychology, human acts, sin, affliction, natural law, freedom, grace, etc.).
 From that disciplinary perspective, we are looking for imaginative contributions and provocative interventions in Catholic moral theology that might also enrich the interdisciplinary field of “disability studies.”

 Editors: Mari Rapela Heidt and Matthew A. Shadle